Skip to main content

 AWS Infrastructure: Elastic Beanstalk, RDS, and S3

 Air Doctor runs on Amazon Web Services with Elastic Beanstalk (EBS) for application hosting.
-EBS controls deployment, scaling, and health checks and abstracts infrastructure management while it still exposes EC2 and load balancer configuration.
+EBS manages deployment, scaling, health checks, and abstracts infrastructure management while it still exposes EC2 and load balancer configuration.

 The platform uses Amazon Relational Database Service (RDS) for data storage.
-RDS automates hardware provisioning, patching and backups and runs a managed version of MySQL.
-This automation allows developers to focus on business logic with scalable and cost-efficient database instances.
+RDS automates hardware provisioning, patching, and backups and runs a managed version of MySQL.
+This automation allows developers to focus on business logic while using scalable and cost-efficient database instances.

 Large objects such as medical documents, images, and attachments reside in Amazon S3, which provides built-in encryption and fine-grained access control to maintain data security.